-Shares recovered from the latest Brexit shock on Tuesday, aided by hopes that the US and China could strike a deal, avoiding a trade war
+Shares recovered from the latest Brexit shock on Tuesday, aided by hopes that the United States and China could strike a deal, avoiding a trade war.

 Building materials giant and index heavyweight, CRH, climbed 2.54 per cent to €22.58, clawing back some of the ground it lost on Monday.